dfinity/interface-spec/spec/index.md

     Maximum amount of cycles that can be used in total (across all calls to query and composite query methods and their callbacks) during evaluation of a query call.

+-   `MAX_CHUNK_STORE_SIZE`

+    Maximum number of chunks that can be stored within the chunk store of a canister.

 -   `DEFAULT_PROVISIONAL_CYCLES_BALANCE`

     Amount of cycles allocated to a new canister by default, if not explicitly specified.
 See [IC method](#ic-provisional_create_canister_with_cycles).